ni/nimi-python/docs/nidmm/functions.rst

     Purpose
     -------

-    Configures the  and
+    Configures the :py:data:`nidmm.AC\_MIN\_FREQ` and NIDMM\_ATTR\_AC\_MAX\_FREQ
     attributes, which the DMM uses for AC measurements.

     :param ac_minimum_frequency_hz: Specifies the minimum expected frequency component of the input signal in hertz.
-This parameter affects the DMM only when you set the attribute to AC measurements.
-NI-DMM uses
-        this parameter to calculate the proper aperture for the measurement.
+This parameter affects the DMM only when you set the :py:data:`nidmm.FUNCTION` attribute to AC measurements.
+NI-DMM uses this parameter to calculate the proper aperture for the measurement.
-        The driver sets the  attribute to this value.
-The valid range is 1 Hz–300 kHz for the NI 4080/4081/4082 and the NI 4070/4071/4072, 10 Hz–100 Hz for the NI 4065, and 20 Hz–25 kHz for the NI 4050 and NI 4060.
+        The driver sets the :py:data:`nidmm.AC\_MIN\_FREQ` attribute to this value.
+        The valid range is 1 Hz–300 kHz for the NI 4080/4081/4082 and the NI 4070/4071/4072, 10 Hz–100 Hz for the NI 4065, and 20 Hz–25 kHz for the
+        NI 4050 and NI 4060.
     :type ac_minimum_frequency_hz: ViReal64
     :param ac_maximum_frequency_hz: Specifies the maximum expected frequency component of the input signal in hertz within the device limits.
 This parameter is used only for error